HenrikDK2/react-collapsible-wrapper/README.md

 # React collapsible wrapper

-Lightwight collapsible wrapper that is easy to use and customizable.
+Lightweight collapsible wrapper that is easy to use and customizable.

 ![screen-gif](https://raw.githubusercontent.com/HenrikDK2/react-collapsible-wrapper/main/example/example.gif)